PirateforFreedom/TypeAgent/README.md

 2. Run `typeagent server`
 3. Go to `localhost:8283` in the browser to view the developer portal

-Once the server is running, you can use the [Python client] or [REST API] to connect to  `localhost:8283` (if you're running with the CLI) to create users, agents, and more.
+Once the server is running, you can use the [REST API] to connect to  `localhost:8283` (if you're running with the CLI) to create users, agents, and more.
 The service requires authentication with a TypeAgent admin password, which can be set with running `export TYPEAGENT_SERVER_PASS=password`.

 ## Supported Endpoints & Backends